 Civil Rights Attorney

 Ellen is an attorney with over 25 years of legal experience.
 She has assisted low income people in need of legal services through a variety of ways.
 She worked at free legal clinics in Ramsey and Hennepin Counties for the nonprofit organization Civil Society, Ramsey County Law Library, and Minnesota Legal Corps.
 Recently, she has also worked as an advocate for crime victims and elders at the Council on Crime and Justice and the ElderCare Rights Alliance.
 She serves as a hearing officer for a suburban city.
 Ellen is a trainer for the American Institute for the Advancement of Forensic Studies on legal and ethical issues.
 She worked for the League of Minnesota Cities for over 20 years defending cities in civil litigation and as Loss Control Attorney provided advice on how cities could avoid and minimize claims.
 She has extensive experience providing training on such topics as harassment, records retention, employment issues, and general liability issues.

 Development and Outreach Coordinator

 Following a 25+ year career as a legal administrative assistant, Patti became certified as a Public Relations Specialist at Takoda Institute in 2013 and has taken her vocation into the nonprofit sector.
 She has been a grant writer and administrator with the nonprofit organization Isuroon, which supports women in the Somali community.
 She also worked as the Contract Communications Director for the African Development Center and the M2 Foundation.
-After volunteering for the nonprofit community radio station KFAI for over 28 years and hosting three radio programs, she now serves as KFAI's board president and is chair of KFAI's fundraising committee.
+Patti has volunteered at nonprofit community radio station, KFAI, for over 28 years and has recently ended a term as the station's board president.

 Civil Rights Director